Sona Movsesian: Career

-The World's Worst Assistant
+Author

 On June 18, 2021, Movsesian announced she was writing a book titled The World's Worst Assistant, a humorous how-to guide.
 The book was released on July 19, 2022, and includes a foreword written by Conan O'Brien.
 It was a New York Times Best Seller, debuting at number six in the category of "Advice, How-To & Miscellaneous".
-Chris Kornelis writing for the New York Times characterized the book to be about "how two flawed people who were meant to be together found each other."
+Writing for The New York Times, Chris Kornelis characterized the book as being about "how two flawed people who were meant to be together found each other."

+Her second book, The World's Worst Mom, comes out in September 2026.

 Personal life

 Movsesian married graphic artist Artak "Tak" Boroyan in 2018.
 An Armenian Orthodox Christian, Movsesian married Boroyan at Holy Cross Apostolic Cathedral in Montebello, California.
 She announced on episode 113 of Conan O'Brien Needs a Friend that the couple was expecting twin boys.
 She posted on her Instagram account stating she gave birth on July 1, 2021, to her two sons, one week after the final show of Conan.
 The family also has a dog named Oki.

 Movsesian’s grandparents were displaced by the Armenian genocide, with her great-grandparents being killed and her grandparents migrating from Armenia to Turkey and finally to the United States as a result.

 Movsesian lost her Altadena home on January 7, 2025, to the Eaton Fire during the 2025 Southern California wildfires.
+As of 2026, Movsesian was in the process of rebuilding the Altadena home.